2022–2023 Iranian diaspora protests

-2022–2023 Iranian Diaspora Protests were a series of global demonstrations held by Iranian expatriates and supporters around the world in solidarity with the 2022–2023 Iranian protests inside Iran.
+The 2022–2023 Iranian diaspora protests were a series of global demonstrations held by Iranian expatriates and supporters around the world in solidarity with the 2022–2023 Iranian protests inside Iran.
 These protests began following the death of Mahsa Amini, a young Iranian woman who died in the custody of Iran's morality police, sparking widespread outrage.
 The diaspora protests condemned the violent crackdown by the Iranian government on peaceful protesters, demanding justice, freedom, and human rights.

 Background

 The death of Mahsa Amini on September 16, 2022, ignited widespread protests across Iran against the government's strict dress codes, authoritarianism, and human rights abuses.
 The Iranian diaspora worldwide mobilized to express solidarity and raise international awareness of the ongoing repression in Iran.

 Timeline and Locations

 Between late 2022 and throughout 2023, Iranians and their supporters organized demonstrations in over 150 cities worldwide.